 Lead on!
 Let's connect!

 P.S.
-See below for additional resources and upcoming events.
+See below for additional resources.

 Lori Heffelfinger and James Jackman